The success of your Google Ads campaign strategy is dependent on well-researched and properly used keywords.

 When searching for keywords you have a variety of tools available to help you.

 The most obvious choice is Google’s Keyword Planner.
+This is Google's very own keyword suggestion tool, really convenient to use.
 Just type in your seed keywords, the words, and phrases that define your products and services, and Google will hit you with tons of other keyword options it thinks are relevant to the seed keywords.

 High-frequency keywords and phrases are a great choice for Google Display Network ad campaigns, while keywords with lower search frequency can be a better fit for Search campaigns because they will bring you the most qualified traffic.

-The main problem with this tool is that it will only show an approximate keyword search frequency.
+The main problem with this tool is that it will only show an estimated keyword search frequency.
 However, under certain circumstances, you are still able to see a fairly accurate frequency.

 Unfortunately, Google’s Keyword Planner might not show some of the most valuable long-tail keywords.
 However, these words may pop up in Google’s suggestions when you type in your seed words and phrases in the search engine directly.